KMRU

 Temporary Stored

-Not only masks and sculptures were stolen from Africa during the colonial period.
+Not only were masks and sculptures stolen from Africa during the colonial period.
 Sounds also did not find their way into European museums without

 being forced.
 Joseph Kamaru explores the audio archive of the Royal Museum for Central Africa in Belgium.